-The Ride of a Lifetime
+The Ride of a Lifetime By Robert Iger

-Iger's memoir gives an inside look at his experience as CEO of The Walt Disney Company from 2005 to 2020.
+This memoir gives an inside look at his experience as CEO of The Walt Disney Company from 2005 to 2020.
 He shares the lessons he's learned while running Disney and leading its 200,000 employees--taking big risks in the face of historic disruption; inspiring the people who work for you; leading with fairness and communicating principles clearly.

 His four leadership principles — optimism, courage, decisiveness, and fairness — apply to even the smallest businesses.
 And anecdotes about his friendship with Steve Jobs and his Star Wars obsession are interesting and enlightening.
 According to Bill Gates, it's "one of the best business books I've read in several years.

 ReWork: Change the Way You Work Forever By Jason Fried